komfiGolabi/celtic-blink/README.md

 ## Handling Bugs and what is remaining
 ### My struggles

-* Aws and static files not appearing
+* Aws and static files not appearing,
-* heroku deployment
+* my major issues I encountered with the databases, during deployment, had a problem with connecting sqlite with Postgres and images where showing on, due to not using  heroku command line while migrating
-* my major issues I encountered with the databases, during deployment, had a problem with connecting sqlite with Postgres and images where showing on.
+* reviews not showing- struggled with the correct urls
-* No reverse match,giving 500 error in my favourites model
+* favourite template not rendered, eventually it was problem in my urls, I was missing one part of connection with it

-* reviews not showing
+### Existing Bug

-### Existing Bugs
+* when pressing the arrow up, the arrows disappear-need to be corrected
 *

 ## Testing